esyede/rakit/packages/docs/data/database/config.md

 ## Quick Start with SQLite

-[SQLite](https://sqlite.org) is a great database system, and its configuration is straightforward.
-By default, Rakit is configured to use SQLite.
-Yes, the purpose is so you can try Rakit without having to bother setting up a database.
+Rakit is configured for [SQLite](https://sqlite.org) out of the box, so you can start without setting up a database server.

 Rakit will automatically store all SQLite files in the `storage/database/` folder with the `.sqlite` extension, so the default database lives in `storage/database/application.sqlite`.

-Of course, you can name it something other than `'application'`, to do so, just change the configuration option in the `application/config/database.php` file like this:
+To name it something other than `'application'`, change the option in `application/config/database.php`:

 ```php
 'sqlite' => [